pmazaitis/tree-sitter-context/README.md

 `tree-sitter-context_en` is a [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) parser for the [ConTeXt](https://www.contextgarden.net) document preparation system.

-This parser supports, in overview:
+This parser supports:

-- Parsing ConTeXt files into a concrete syntax tree into tokens (text, commands, etc.)
+- Parsing ConTeXt files into a concrete syntax tree of tokens (text, commands, command parts, etc.)
-- Marking inclusions of other languages to be handled by other tree-sitter parsers (for example, included Lua code in a `.tex` file can be handled by [`tree-sitter-lua`](https://github.com/Azganoth/tree-sitter-lua), if installed)
+- Marking inclusions of other languages to be handled by other tree-sitter parsers (for example, Lua code in a `.tex` file can be handled by [`tree-sitter-lua`](https://github.com/Azganoth/tree-sitter-lua), if installed)
 - Syntax highlighting using the syntax tree

 This parser should work with tools (editors, formatters) that can work with Tree-Sitter parsers.
 The Tree-Sitter system also supports several language bindings for building custom tools.